sonocotta/esp32-audio-dock/README.md

 ## Motivation

 I spent the last few years developing different solutions based on ESP devices.
 It all started with ESP8266, where CPU power is not really sufficient to do real-time decoding, so you're limited to a rather simple ding-dong business.
 Then ESP32 came, bringing two much more capable cores, so you have a powerhouse to handle communication and decoding at the same time.
-Perhaps most importantly it also came with SPIRAM, so you can do decent buffering (essential for streamed content).
-Now new ESP32 C-Series and S-Series chips are entering the market, and their potential is mostly unrealized as of today.
+Perhaps most importantly, it also came with SPIRAM, so you can do decent buffering (essential for streamed content).
+Now, new ESP32 C-Series and S-Series chips are entering the market, and their potential is mostly unrealized as of today.

-I created those docks and subsequently development boards, to be able to quickly prototype for the whole range of ESP8266 and ESP32 chips, starting with the simplest finger-sized toys and going all the way up to full-sized speakers.
+I created those docks and subsequently development boards to be able to quickly prototype for the whole range of ESP8266 and ESP32 chips, starting with the simplest finger-sized toys and going all the way up to full-sized speakers.

 ## Features